 "If you are clear on what you do and what you stand for, you will naturally be picky about what you are sharing and with who.
 Whatever you post online will be there forever."

-Rory Cellan-Jones, BBC Technology correspondent, explained that he has been juggling different social media accounts for over six years to accommodate different audiences – those who want to hear about his latest work and those who would prefer to hear his less formal thoughts, including those about his dog.
+Rory Cellan-Jones, former BBC Technology correspondent, explained that he has been juggling different social media accounts over the years to accommodate different audiences – those who want to hear about his latest work and those who would prefer to hear his less formal thoughts, including those about his dog.

 “It’s now difficult to keep my professional one going because I use my personal account for both business and personal reasons," he said.

 "Over the years, I've learnt that it’s fine to mix personal and professional.
-But certainly on Twitter, even the personal is to some extent another branch of your professional life.
+But certainly on X (formerly Twitter), even the personal is to some extent another branch of your professional life.
 It's broadcasting, so I always say that as a BBC employee, you’ve got to follow the same rules as you would on BBC 5Live.”

-Andy Dickinson, digital journalism lecturer at the University of Central Lancashire, agreed, adding that it's important for today’s young journalists to be aware that any mistakes made, however unintentional, can put professionals in a negative light and could possibly damage a career.
+Andy Dickinson, a senior lecturer in journalism at Manchester Metropolitan University, agreed, adding that it's important for today’s young journalists to be aware that any mistakes made, however unintentional, can put professionals in a negative light and could possibly damage a career.

 "I always ask my students, 'if you saw you on Facebook, would you give you a job?' – that's what they really have to think about," he said.